The Authority Marketing Playbook

 When I left my job and started working as an independent marketing consultant, I didn’t know how to attract high-quality clients.
 In fact, I didn’t even know how to explain my work to people.
 Taking a page from my previous boss, I made myself known to my target market.

-Over time I began speaking at small events and networking in start-up communities throughout the South.
+Over time, I began speaking at small events and networking in start-up communities throughout the South.
 Soon I had new business opportunities coming to me without chasing them.
-During the past few years I’ve worked with a variety of media companies, small businesses and other consultants to develop new ways to grow their companies.
+During the past few years I’ve worked with a variety of media companies, small businesses, and other consultants to develop new ways to grow their companies.

 When it comes to authority marketing, good content changes everything.
 And, the greater your authority, the quicker your results.
 Hopefully, this playbook will give you the tools for changing your own business.
-I hope you enjoy reading and using it as much as I enjoyed writing it.

 Wishing you the best authority in all your future marketing endeavors!